braze-inc/braze-docs/_docs/_hidden/private_betas/field_level_encryption.md

 ## Step 2: Select your encryption fields

-Next, select Email address to encrypt the field.
+Next, select **Email address** to encrypt the field.

 When encryption is enabled for a field, it can’t be reverted to a decrypted field.
 This means encryption is a permanent setting.
-When setting up encryption for email address, please ensure that no users have email addresses in the workspace.
-This ensures that no plaintext email addresses are stored in Braze when enabling the feature for the workspace.
+When setting up encryption for email address, confirm that no users have email addresses in the workspace.
+This makes sure that no plaintext email addresses are stored in Braze when enabling the feature for the workspace.

 ![]({% image_buster /assets/img/field_level_encryption.png %})